lafrenierejm/emacs-linux.nix/readme.md

 ## Emacs with vterm on NixOS

 This flake provides an overlay of emacs with vterm.
 Installing in emacs (rather than directly with nix as it's done here) doesn't work because the vterm module can't compile.
-This gives the overlay I like to use.

-It is used to be a modification of [this](https://github.com/cmacrae/emacs/blob/master/flake.nix), but that's now removed and a much simpler version is left in its place.
+It is a modification of [this](https://github.com/cmacrae/emacs/blob/master/flake.nix), but as of right now it starts from the community overlay instead so that we get built in treesitter.
 This is really just for personal use, but feel free to use anything you think would be useful.

 ## i3 and Sway integration